Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Campbellfield - Coolaroo, placing the area among the bottom 25% of areas assessed nationally

-New properties are constructed at an average cost of $248,000, below the regional average, offering more affordable housing options.
 This financial year, $89.1 million in commercial approvals have been registered, indicating strong commercial development momentum.
-Compared to Greater Melbourne, Campbellfield-Coolaroo has significantly lower building activity (83.0% below the regional average per person), which typically strengthens demand and prices for existing properties.
-New development consists of 52.0% detached dwellings and 48.0% attached dwellings, including townhouses and apartments, providing options across different price points.
-This shows a shift from the current housing mix (currently 86.0% houses), reflecting reduced availability of development sites and addressing shifting lifestyle demands and affordability requirements.
-The estimated population per dwelling approval is 681 people, indicating a quiet, low activity development environment.
+Compared to Greater Melbourne, Campbellfield - Coolaroo records significantly lower building activity, 83.0% below the regional average per person, which typically strengthens demand and prices for existing properties.
+This area is also under the national average, suggesting its established nature and potential planning limitations.
+New development consists of 52.0% detached dwellings and 48.0% attached dwellings, with a growing mix of townhouses and apartments providing options across different price points.
+This represents a considerable change from the current housing mix, which is currently 86.0% houses, reflecting reduced availability of development sites and addressing shifting lifestyle demands and affordability requirements.
+The estimated population per dwelling approval in the area is 681 people, indicating its quiet, low activity development environment.

-Population forecasts suggest Campbellfield-Coolaroo will gain 5,082 residents by 2041.
+Population forecasts indicate Campbellfield - Coolaroo will gain 5,082 residents by 2041.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development